 This structure will enable DANUBIUS-RI to build on existing expertise and synergies to support world-leading interdisciplinary research and innovation in freshwater-marine research.

-DANUBIUS-RI will apply for designation as an ERIC (European Research Infrastructure Consortium)
+DANUBIUS-RI is applying for designation as an ERIC (European Research Infrastructure Consortium)